matthias-prangl/hsro-inf-kp.github.io/README.md

 ### Types that don't move: Copy Types

-The prevous examples have shown how ownership gets implicitly moved to a new owner.
+The previous examples have shown how ownership gets implicitly moved to a new owner.
 Maybe you have noticed that the data types in the examples were rather complex.
 A `Copy` type can be every type that doesn't need any special handling in case of the associated values being dropped.
 Assigning a `Copy` type to several variables creates copies of the values.